-Samsung Galaxy S24 Ultra may feature 4K 120fps video recording
+Samsung's Galaxy S24 Ultra might feature 4K 120fps video recording

-Samsung’s Galaxy S24 Ultra will reportedly feature 4K filming at 120fps, according to the reliable leaker Ice Universe.
+Samsung’s Galaxy S24 Ultra will reportedly feature 4K filming at 120fps, according to the reliable mobile device leaker Ice Universe.

 However, I need to point out that this function may not be preserved in the end.
 Testing now.